CiscoDevNet/NSO-Playground-System-Install/README.md

 ## FAQ

+- Where is the NSO webUI?

+  - Follow the steps described on [Enable the NSO webUI](webui/README.md)

 - What NEDs come with the container?

   - Example NEDs.
 These should be considered as examples.
 NEDs in the container are only used to run the simulated networks.
 Do not use these with real devices.